-Rinse the smelt and inspect.
-You just want to be sure the smelts have been fully cleaned.
+As mentioned above, most of the smelt you can buy today are fully cleaned and dressed.
+However, you should rinse the smelt and inspect.
+You just want to be sure the smelt have been fully cleaned.
 Salt the fish.
-Heat up the oil in a cast iron skillet or deep pot (You need just enough for a fry).
-In a bowl, add the AP flour, rice flour, salt and pepper.
-Stir to combine.
+Heat up the oil in a cast iron skillet or deep pot (you need just enough oil for a fry).
+In a bowl, add the all-purpose flour, rice flour (I love this one from Bob’s Red Mill), kosher salt and black pepper.
+Mix with a fork or whisk to combine.
 Add the smelt to the bowl and dredge each piece in the flour mixture.
+The water from rinsing will allow the flour to adhere to the fish.

-Shake off excess flour and add smelt to the hot oil.
+Shake off excess flour.
+Add smelt to the hot oil.
 I prefer frying in batches.
-You do not want to crowd the pan as it will affect the temperature of the oil.
-It should take about 5 to 6 minutes for the smelt to turn a golden brown.
-Transfer to paper towels to drain off any excess oil and salt immediately.
-Continue until all smelt have been fried and serve.
+You do not want to crowd the pan, as it will affect the temperature of the oil.
+It should take about five to six minutes for the smelt to turn a golden brown.
+Transfer the Fried Smelt Fish to paper towels to drain off any excess oil.
+Salt immediately.
+Continue frying in batches.
+Serve immediately.
+ENJOY!
+Honestly, you really need no dipping sauce.
+However, you can serve with a side of tartar sauce, if you so desire.